Fig. 1 Typical Zener diode circuit.

 Fig. 3

 In Fig. 3 we dropped RL from 200 Ohms to 150 Ohms increasing IL.
-While total current though Rs remains the same, part of the current for Z1 (Iz) goes to RL and we are on the edge of no voltage regulation.
+While total current though RS remains the same, part of the current for Z1 (Iz) goes to RL and we are on the edge of no voltage regulation.

 Fig. 4

 In Fig. 4 RL is now 100 ohms and has taken so much current from Z1 we no longer have any voltage regulation at all.
 This setup is almost worthless as a power supply in itself except at low currents.
-That is why we use transistors in conjunction with zener diodes.
+That is why we use transistors in conjunction with Zener diodes.

 Fig. 5

-To get around the power limitations we use a series-pass transistor.
-In Fig. 5 a NPN transistor with a Hfe or DC gain of 100 in effect "multiplies" 1mA from the Zener-resistor circuit to 100mA.
-The reason I went to a 5.6 volt zener is to compensate for the 0.6V drop across the B-E junction of Q1.
+The reason I went to a 5.6 volt Zener is to compensate for the 0.6V drop across the B-E junction of Q1.
 Yes you need the 100uF capacitor to assure power supply ripple doesn't cause problems.
 As we draw more load current 99% of the current originates with Q1.

 Fig. 6